connoraking/Boston-Airbnb-Listings/README.md

 ## Shiny App Development

-The interactive map and accompanying visualization tools were encapsulated into a Shiny app.
-This app, designed with a reactive user-friendly interface, allows users to adjust various parameters and observe the immediate impact on the map. fff
+The interactive map and aforementioned visualizations were encapsulated into a Shiny app.
+This app, designed with a reactive user-friendly interface, allows users to adjust various parameters and observe the immediate impact on the map.
+The UI features a slider input for price, a check box input for subway line and room type, and then a picker input for map features and neighborhood.
+Selecting a certain input filters the listings to the appropriate neighborhoods and a corresponding boxplot is formed.
+The boxplot displayed in the lower left corner is the same boxplot design mentioned in the neighborhood map above.